Metro Nashville Event (Festival, Run, Walk, Parade, etc.) Permit Application

 Events with any form of amplified sound will be required to end the amplification by or before 11 p.m.

 Event applicants that have had a permit request denied can submit a formal appeal to have their permit request reviewed for reconsideration.
-The appeal will be reviewed by a committee of Metro employees and will operate independently of the Special Events Office (SEO).
+The appeal will be reviewed by a committee of Metro employees and will operate independently of the Special Events Office.

 Permit requests for consecutive or individual multiple dates will be limited to ten total dates per permit issued.
-Permit requests that exceed ten dates will require review and approval from the SEO and Metro Council
+Permit requests that exceed ten dates will require review and approval from the Special Events Office and Metro Council

 The Metro Nashville Fire Department will require all event footprints to allow for a fire lane with a minimum width of 20 feet.
 The fire lane must be designed to be easily accessible by emergency vehicles and allow for a straight path of travel through the event footprint.